pfertyk/watson-timesheet/README.md

 # Watson timesheet

 A script for generating PDF timesheets using [Watson](https://tailordev.github.io/Watson/).
-Combines output from `watson report` and `watson log`, while keeping the output fully colored.
+Combines output from `watson report` and `watson log`, while keeping the text fully colored.

 ## Dependencies